What Is Vibe Coding and Why It Changes How Software Gets Built

 Vibe coding is the practice of building software by describing intent to AI agents — Claude, Cursor, Codex — and iterating on the output until it ships.
 Instead of writing every line by hand, engineers focus on architecture, constraints, and review while AI handles implementation.

-Three things converged to make vibe coding viable:
+Three things converged to make vibe coding viable.

 Continue Reading

-The operator's guide to learn vibe coding in 2026 — tools, workflow, and the certification path that proves your diffs hold up.
-Vibecademy is launching on Product Hunt soon.
+A builder's guide to learn vibe coding in 2026 — tools, workflow, and the certification path that proves your diffs hold up.

 Agentic coding moves AI from suggestion engine to autonomous executor.
 Learn how agentic workflows differ from traditional AI assistance and what engineers need to know.